PhyllisWong/mob-3-solutions/notes.md

 * Encoding a representation that can be stored on disc, to be retrieved laster
 * Decoding
 * Can be worked side by side with UserDefaults

+### Filesystem
+* every app is in it's own isolated sandbox (your app)
+* each app is isolated from the rest of the system (prevents the app from reaching out into essential operating files)
+* sandbox has 2 containers:
+    1. Bundle container: all required resources, frameworks, assets, code. iOS builds it at compile time
+        * once you ship it, you cannot change anything in the bundle
+    1. Data container: documents, library, temp folder.
+Generated when you install the app.
+Behaves like finder.
+Store user generated content.
+Backed up by iTunes.
+Backups can be made available via iTunes, File-sharing.
+    1. Temp folder gets cleared by the file system
+    1. Library: used to store files that you don't want to expose to the user
+        * sub directory under the library is called caches
+        * cache gets cleaned out by the iOS.

+* Directories are related to core data.
+Set up of core data relies on some knowledge of the file system.

+#### Using the File manager